The many classical faces of quantum structures: Dynamics

 To arrive at a good configuration space for $A$, we can package all this information up.
 We saw that $\Proj(A)$ embedded in $\Sym(A)$.
 Conversely, $\Sym(A)$ acts on $\Proj(A)$: a symmetry $s$ and a projection $p$ give rise to a new projection $sps$.
-In this way $\Proj(A)$ \emph{acts on itself}, and we may forget about $\Sym(A)$.
+In this way, $\Proj(A)$ \emph{acts on itself}, and we may forget about $\Sym(A)$.
 Including this action leads to the notion of an \emph{active lattice} $\AProj(A)$.
 More precisely, an active lattice consists of a complete orthomodular lattice $P$, a group $G$ generated by $1-2p$ for $p \in P$ within the unitary group of the piecewise AW*-algebra $A(P)$ with projections $P$, and an action of $G$ on $P$ that becomes conjugation on $A(P)$.
-For morphisms of active lattices, we refer to~\cite{heunenreyes:activelattice}, but let us point out that thanks to Lemma~\ref{lem:piecewiseStone} they can be phrased in terms of projections alone, just like the above definition of active lattice itself.
+The active lattice of an $n$-level system $A=\M_n(\C)$ has, for $P$, the lattice of subspaces of $\C^n$; for $G$, the group $\{u \in U(n) \mid \det(u)=\pm 1\}$; the injection $P \to G$ sends $V \subseteq \C^n$ to the reflection in $V$; and $u \in G$ acts on $V \in P$ as $uVu^*=\{uvu^* \mid v \in V \} \subseteq \C^n$.
+For morphisms of active lattices, we refer to~\cite{heunenreyes:activelattice}, but let us point out that thanks to Lemma~\ref{lem:piecewiseStone} they can be phrased in terms of projections alone, just like the above definition of the active lattice itself.
+See also~\cite{chevalier:automorphisms}.
 We can now make precise that we can reconstruct an AW*-algebra $A$ from its active lattice $\AProj(A)$.
-Up to now we have mostly considered reconstructions of the form ``if some structures based on $A$ and $B$ are isomorphic, then so are $A$ and $B$''.
+Up to now, we have mostly considered reconstructions of the form ``if some structures based on $A$ and $B$ are isomorphic, then so are $A$ and $B$''.
 The following theorem gives a much stronger form of reconstruction.
 Recall that a functor $F$ is \emph{fully faithful} when it gives a bijection between morphisms $A \to B$ and $F(A) \to F(B)$.

-\begin{theorem}\cite{heunenreyes:activelattice} The functor that assigns to an AW*-algebra $A$ its active lattice $\AProj(A)$ is fully faithful. \end{theorem}
+\begin{Theorem}[\cite{heunenreyes:activelattice}] The functor that assigns to an AW*-algebra $A$ its active lattice $\AProj(A)$ is fully faithful. \end{Theorem}